 Where to Stay: Hob Knob

-Where to Stay: Tropicana Casino & Resort Atlantic City
+Where to Stay: The Tropicana Resort and Casino

 Why Now: With room rates starting at under $100 per night right now, it’s easy to see why the Trop trumps, well, the other Trump hotels.
-Located centrally on AC’s famed boardwalk, the Tropicana boasts an outpost of the Philly original Bluemercury spa as well as a Havana-inspired shopping and dining area known as “the Quarter.”
+Located centrally on AC’s famed boardwalk, the Tropicana boasts an outpost of the Philly original Bluemercury spa (Ed note: Having lived in Philadelphia for four years, I have to vouch for how awesome Bluemercury is.) as well as a Havana-inspired shopping and dining area known as “the Quarter.”
 Gamble at the giant casino and take in a flick at the IMAX theater before calling it a trip.